KarimElmouslemany/Symptom-Checker-Web-App/README.md

 # Symptom-Checker-Web-App

-A full-stack web application that helps users explore symptoms and receive relevant guidance through an AI-powered chatbot.
+A full-stack web application built with **HTML, Tailwind CSS and JavaScript**, featuring symptom information and an AI-powered chatbot that provides relevant guidance to users.

 The application combines symptom information from the NHS and MedlinePlus, uses Firebase Authentication for user accounts, and integrates the Groq API to generate conversational responses.